darbydawn/darbydawn/README.md

 ## About Me

 I'm a Physician Assistant with 14 years of clinical experience transitioning into healthcare and business data analytics.
-I bring a rare combination of clinical expertise and technical analytics skills — I understand the data because I've lived the workflows that generate it.
+I bring a rare combination of clinical expertise and technical analytics skills.
+I understand the data because I've lived the workflows that generate it.

 **Core tools:** Python · SQL · Tableau · Power BI · Excel
 **Certifications:** CHDA (AHIMA) · Tableau A-Z (Udemy) · Dashboard in a Day - Power BI (Pragmatic Works)